|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Polycystic Kidney Disease which is hereditary.

-on Facebook that I was there.
-Someone from Israel contacted me through Facebook that he wanted to thank me
+Facebook that I was there.
+Someone from Israel contacted me through Facebook that he wanted to thank me in

-in person, not realizing that I had already come back to the USA.
+person, not realizing that I had already come back to the USA.
 I asked him why he wanted to thank me.
-He
+He said, he

-a kidney recipient from a match I had made in Israel, was interviewed for The Jerusalem Post.
-I was mentioned in
+kidney recipient from a match I had made in Israel, was interviewed for The Jerusalem Post.
+I was mentioned in this

-best friend!
+friend!
 A very special person, who did great Mitzvahs (good deeds) for decades.
-Since she passed
+Since she passed away, I took

-away, I took upon myself my mother's Mitzvah project and since then, have not been able to do as much with
+upon myself my mother's Mitzvah project and since then, have not been able to do as much with my kidney

-my kidney donation project.
-I am sorry I won't be able to help most of the people who have contacted me who
+donation project.
+I am sorry I won't be able to help most of the people who have contacted me who are in need

-are in need of a kidney.
-If anyone out there would like to donate a kidney - will still be matching up when I can,
+of a kidney.
+If anyone out there would like to donate a kidney - will still be matching up when I can, so please

 Hamodia, click here.
 For the article I wrote about her in Yated Ne'eman, click here.

-Great news!
-Couple, both donated a kidney to a stranger!!
-First the wife - Baila Teitelbaum, 37 years old,
+HUSBAND AND WIFE both donated a kidney to a stranger!!
+First the wife - Baila Teitelbaum, 37 years

 couple of blocks away at a fish store, seeking kidney donors.
 Then, her husband, Aaron, 43 years old, donated a